depicted-candela/TransitionalSQL/13_performanceSymphony/README.md

 <div class="footnotes">
 <ol>
     <li id="fn13_1">
-        <p><a href="/books/sql-tuning-guide/ch01_19-influencing-the-optimizer.pdf" title="Oracle Database SQL Tuning Guide, 23ai - Chapter 19: Influencing the Optimizer">Oracle Database SQL Tuning Guide, 23ai, Chapter 19: Influencing the Optimizer</a>.
-This chapter provides a comprehensive overview of hints, their syntax, and their purpose. <a href="#fnref13_1" title="Jump back to footnote 1 in the text">↩</a></p>
+        <p><a href="/books/sql-tuning-guide/ch01_19-influencing-the-optimizer.pdf"title="Oracle Database SQL Tuning Guide, 23ai - Chapter 19: Influencing the Optimizer">Oracle Database SQL Tuning Guide, 23ai, Chapter 19: Influencing the Optimizer</a>.
+This chapter provides a comprehensive overview of hints, their syntax, and their purpose. <a href="#fnref13_1"title="Jump back to footnote 1 in the text">↩</a></p>
     </li>
     <li id="fn13_2">
-        <p><a href="/books/oracle-database-23ai-new-features-guide/11_Diagnosability.pdf" title="Oracle Database 23ai New Features Guide - Chapter 11: Diagnosability">Oracle Database 23ai New Features Guide, Chapter 11: Diagnosability, Section "Add Verified SQL Plan Baseline"</a>.
-This section introduces the concept of real-time plan management and automatic baseline creation. <a href="#fnref13_2" title="Jump back to footnote 2 in the text">↩</a></p>
+        <p><a href="/books/oracle-database-23ai-new-features-guide/11_Diagnosability.pdf"title="Oracle Database 23ai New Features Guide - Chapter 11: Diagnosability">Oracle Database 23ai New Features Guide, Chapter 11: Diagnosability, Section <em>Add Verified SQL Plan Baseline"</a>.
+This section introduces the concept of real-time plan management and automatic baseline creation. <a href="#fnref13_2"title="Jump back to footnote 2 in the text">↩</a></p>
     </li>
 </ol>
 </div>